Halloumi (Frying Cheese of the Middle East)

 Known as the grilling cheese, halloumi cheese is very popular in the Middle East, and around the world.

-It has a bit of a rubbery texture, with a salty flavor, and very often is additionally flavored with mint leaves.
+It has a bit of a rubbery texture, with a salty flavor, and is traditionally flavored with mint leaves.

-It’s this rubbery texture that can put some people off eating it raw.
+It’s this rubbery texture that can put some people off eating it raw, preferring fried halloumi.

-Once cooked, it becomes this delicious creamy and crunchy flavorsome bite!
+Once grilled, halloumi becomes this delicious creamy and crunchy flavorsome bite!

 To make halloumi cheese, the milk is heated then rennet or vegetarian rennet is added.